Skip to main

 Applicants are required to submit their applications to CSDCAS by Nov.
 15, 2026, for the traditional summer 2027 cohort.
 Please refer to the CSDCAS application instructions for specific details about completing the application, required documents, and processing time.
 Due to the large number of applications and the limited number of seats available, applicants are encouraged to complete their CSDCAS application early in the cycle.

-Students who have completed a bachelor's degree in a field other than Speech-Language Pathology or Communication Sciences and Disorders and who need to complete prerequisite courses for consideration for admission to the M.S. in Speech-Language Pathology will have the option to join our Bridge Program and take the necessary prerequisites online.
-Students in the Bridge Program are considered non-degree seeking students and upon completion of prerequisites can apply to the M.S. in Speech-Language Pathology through the traditional post-bachelor's entry.
+Students who have completed a bachelor's degree in a field other than Speech-Language Pathology or Communication Sciences and Disorders and who need to complete prerequisite courses for consideration for admission to the M.S. in Speech-Language Pathology will have the option to join our Graduate SLP Bridge Program and take the necessary SLP prerequisite discipline specific courses online as a non-degree seeking/visiting student.
+Students in the Bridge Program are considered non-degree seeking students and upon completion of at least 4 of the 6 required discipline specific courses can apply to the M.S. in Speech-Language Pathology through the traditional post-bachelor's entry.
+Applicants who are admitted to the MS-SLP program will be required to complete all prerequisites prior to enrollment in the program.

 To apply, complete the non-degree course application.
 For more information about this option, please contact gpsadvising@mcdaniel.edu.